-Completed exposure pathways associated with this site are summarized in Table 6.
-Some residents in the Blackhawk Acres subdivision have been exposed in the past to VOCs in groundwater.
+Completed exposure pathways associated with the Beloit site are summarized in Table 6.
+Some residents in the Blackhawk Acres subdivision have been exposed to VOCs in groundwater.
 Routes of exposure have been by ingestion, inhalation of vapors and dermal contact with contaminated groundwater.
 Some residents in the Blackhawk Acres subdivision are currently exposed to low levels of VOCs in groundwater.
-Routes of exposure are by ingestion, inhalation of vapors and dermal contact with contaminated groundwater.
+Routes of exposure are by ingestion, inhalation of vapors, and dermal contact with contaminated groundwater.

-IDPH estimated exposures to chemicals in surface soils, subsurface soils, sediments and groundwater.
-Several exposure scenarios are used depending on the media (soil, air, or water) and receptor population.
+IDPH estimated exposures to chemicals in surface soils, subsurface soils, sediments, and groundwater.
+Several exposure scenarios are considered, depending on the media (soil, air, or water) and receptor population.
 The estimated dose of each chemical that a person could come in contact with was compared to minimal risk levels (MRLs) developed by ATSDR for chemicals commonly found at hazardous waste sites.
 An MRL is an estimate of the daily human exposure to a contaminant below which adverse, noncancerous health effects are unlikely to occur.
-If an MRL was not available, IDPH used the USEPA reference dose (RfD).
-USEPA potency factors were used for chemicals that may cause cancer.
-A potency factor is an estimate of increased cancer risk from a lifetime exposure to a chemical.
+If an MRL was not available, IDPH used the U.S. EPA reference dose (RfD).
+An RfD is similar to an MRL, but is developed by U.S. EPA.